BlueSteve1926/3PAD-AS91906-91907/README.md

 - Message boxes handle empty or invalid inputs with clear messages.
 - The leaderboard and score history listboxes updates and displays the data correctly.
 Each user's score history contains every score from each time they have completed a quiz.
 This is sorted by date from latest to oldest.
 The leaderboard ranks each player's highest score from highest to lowest, then by time remaining in there are 2 or more records with the same score.
 Time remaining is sorted from highest to lowest as well.
 - A temporary data list (called a "set") is used to make sure no duplicated questions appear in a quiz.
 It temporarily stores each question, then runs through and checks whether the next randomly-generated question is identical to any of the others.

+Problems/Limitations:
+- It may take moment to start the program and load some assets due to the amount of modules and processes they make.
+This can also depend on your computer's processing speed.
+- The window won't be displayed properly on devices with smaller screen sizes (smaller than 1920x1080), resulting in some GUI widgets being hidden from view.
+Make sure you use a 1080p device to be able to access all widgets in the program.

 Thanks for reading!